simongregersen/thyultra/content.en/_index.md

 rest, to Hanstholm Wildlife Reserve in the north, with its roaring red deer, Cold Hawaii Ultra takes you through it all.

-Run either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 km** through
+Run either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 km** through grand
-grand scenery characterized by the windy coasts and dune systems, meadows, and grand plantations.
-The route will take you from small single-tracks in the dunes down to the beach and through coniferous plantations and small fishing villages, where boats are still landed every day.
+scenery characterized by the windy coasts and dune systems, meadows, and grand plantations.
+The course will take you from small single-tracks in the dunes down to the beach and through coniferous plantations and small fishing villages, where boats are still landed every day.

-The longest courses start in Bulbjerg and finishes in Agger and takes you down the northwest coast of Jutland.
-Participants will primarily follow [The West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
-In 2025 it is also possible to run 100 km.
-The 100 km course sets out from Bulbjerg and takes you through Vester Thorup Plantation before heading south to Agger.
+The longest courses start in Bulbjerg and finish in the village of Agger and take you down the northwest coast of Jutland.
+Courses primarily follow the [The West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
+In 2025 a 100 km course is also offered.
+The 100 km course sets out from Bulbjerg and takes you through the Vester Thorup Plantation before heading south to Agger.

 All participants finish by Vesterhavshytten and Signalmasten in Agger.